 In 2010, I started a food blog called “The Shiksa in the Kitchen.”
 As a writer who loves food, it was a natural progression.
+It was just a hobby at the start, a simple diversion.
+I had writer’s block while working on a novel, and I needed to shift gears for a few weeks, so I started a little cooking blog.
 Originally the focus of the blog was Jewish food—I’m a convert to Judaism, and my husband grew up in Israel, so I had a particular interest in the roots of Jewish cuisine.
 Over time, my nerdy side led me to create a place for exploring all facets of food history, from ancient Mesopotamian meals to the cocktails of Mad Men and everything in between.
-I gathered a group of distinguished contributors– food writers, professors, and cookbook authors who all shared an interest in historical cookery.
+I gathered a group of distinguished contributors— food writers, professors, and cookbook authors who all shared an interest in historical cookery.
 Another blog, “The History Kitchen,” was born.
 Over time keeping up with two popular blogs proved complicated, so I ended up combining them here at ToriAvey.com.
 The rest, as they say, is history!

-Food is a way of communicating; the energy we pass on through our cooking feeds the body as well as the soul.
-By writing this blog and taking a journey into food history, I am learning right beside you.
+Food is a way of communicating; I believe the energy we pass on through our cooking feeds the body as well as the soul.
+By writing this blog, I am learning right beside you.
 I do not have a PhD in history, nor am I a classically trained chef or a graduate of Le Cordon Bleu.
 I started this blog to learn more about our culinary roots.
 Consider this our shared virtual culinary classroom– a place where we learn not only how to cook delicious food, but how that food came to be in the first place.
 Every kitchen has a heritage and every recipe has a writer.
 Knowing the story behind the food– the ancient history, or the family history, or even the history of one particular ingredient– can infuse a dish with meaning.
 And then a meal becomes more than just food, or something that fills you up physically.
 Food takes on a deeper significance, and ultimately becomes more nourishing.

 Have a question?
 Please see my list of FAQ’s below.